--When the last name has 2 parts, leave a space between the 1st part and the 2nd part.
+-When the last name has two parts, leave a space between the 1st part and the second part.
 "Van Hise," not "VanHise."
 If the stone shows no space—then do not leave a space.
 Follow the stone.

 -Unless your stone is that of Harry S Truman, the initial needs a period "." after it.

 -Try to add the inscription; put periods or dashes where the lettering is worn away.

 -To read a difficult stone, it may help to increase contrast in your photo editing program while transcribing.
 Return photo to 'natural' before uploading to FindAGrave.

 -People before papers!
 Photos of faces & family, then the stone, then any documents that would include death certificates, obituary notices or articles.

 -Ask yourself, "If this was my family member, would I like this memorial?"

 -Take one final look over the memorial for spelling or other errors.

 If you have tips or suggestions, please feel free to e-mail me.